MarvinXLII/BravelyRandomize2/README.md

 Some quality of life options include

 - Scaling exp, JP, and pg from battles.
-- Free Magnifying Glasses and Teleport stones from shops.
+- Free Magnifying Glasses and Teleport Stones from shops.
 - All shops include Hi-Potions and Ethers.

 ## USAGE